-Members of the family Platygastridae are truly minute wasps, black and shiny.
-They are notable for having almost no visible wing venation.
-The family is named for another important trait: Platygastridae means "flattened abdomen."
+Members of family Platygastridae are truly minute wasps, often black and shiny.
+Many in subfamily Scelioninae are red and black.
+Platygastrids are notable for having almost no visible wing venation.
+The family is named for another important trait: platygaster is from the Greek and means "flattened abdomen."

-Those armed with a microscope can separate Platygastrids from similar wasps by counting the antennal segments; Platygasterid wasps have 9 or 10 antennomeres.
+Persons armed with a microscope can separate platygastrids from similar wasps by counting the antennal segments.
+Platygastrid wasps have 9 or 10 antennomeres.

-In North America about 200 species of Platygastrid wasps have been described; about half of these are in the genus Platygaster (Arnett, 2000).
-The photos on this page are from North America, but note that this family is also well-represented in the Neotropics (Muesebeck, 1951).
+In North America about 200 species of Platygastrid wasps have been described; about half of these are in genus Platygaster (Arnett, 2000).
+The photos on this page are from North and South America America.

 Click on a thumbnail to see text and a larger image